labifrancis/one-click-hugo-cms/site/content/post/making-sense.md

 **What’s my favorite thing about providing support?**

 I enjoy doing support because I love to help people solve their problems with the knowledge I have.
-At the core of why I enjoy doing support is because of the human interaction.
-From my experience, when I solve a problem for a user, and they’re happy, It’s always priceless when I get a positive feedback from them and it makes me fulfilled.
+At the core of why I enjoy doing support, is because of the human interaction.
+From my experience, when I solve a problem for a user, and they’re happy, It’s always priceless when I get a positive feedback from them and it gives me fulfillment.

-\*\*What did you think of our service during the time you used it?
+**What did you think of our service during the time you used it?
 Provide either some constructive criticism or some points that impressed you.
 Be honest!
-“It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)
+“It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)**

-\*\*
+The service was great at sign up with short descriptions on what Netlify does but it will be better to have a walk through course/article showing how to navigate the platform at first login.

 **Talk about how you made your site and why you chose the tools you did.  **

-\*\*Briefly explain a challenge you experienced in setting up this site and how you solved it.
+I deployed a CMS on Netlify and set up the content manager immediately because it's easier to manage content on CMS.
+I think this will be useful for those who are not tech savvy and want to host on Netlify.

-\*\*
+**Briefly explain a challenge you experienced in setting up this site and how you solved it.**

-\*\*Provide a link to documentation for a technical/developer-focused product, which you think are well done, and briefly explain why you think they are well done.
+The challenge I faced was expecting my commits to be effected immediately but I later realised I have to wait a few seconds or check my Netlify dashboard to see if it's published.

-\*\*
+**Provide a link to documentation for a technical/developer-focused product, which you think are well done, and briefly explain why you think they are well done.**

 https://en.support.wordpress.com/domains/map-existing-domain/